LucaDP07/flags-game/README.md

 - - -
 The site was deployed to GitHub Pages.
 The steps to deploy are as follows:

-1. Navigate to my Github repository: https://github.com/LucaDP07/table-tennis-club07
+1. Navigate to my Github repository: https://github.com/LucaDP07/flags-game
 2. In the GitHub repository navigate to the settings tab.
 3. Select the pages link from the setting menu on the left hand side.
-4. After selecting the main branch, the page provides the link to the completed website The live link can be found here: https://lucadp07.github.io/table-tennis-club07/
+4. After selecting the main branch, the page provides the link to the completed website The live link can be found here: https://lucadp07.github.io/flags-game/

 **CREDITS**
 - - -

 **Content**

-- Header and Footer structure was taken from CI [Love Running](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+LR101+2021_T1/courseware/4a07c57382724cfda5834497317f24d5/f2db5fd401004fccb43b01a6066a5333/) Project.

-- In the Home Page the structure of the 3 boxes was inspired by [SoftCode](https://www.youtube.com/channel/UCFMUDZwgjuh0mf9pV0ZaqTw).

-- In the Home Page the section "Training Sessions" was inspired by [Love Running](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+LR101+2021_T1/courseware/4a07c57382724cfda5834497317f24d5/f2db5fd401004fccb43b01a6066a5333/) Project.
+- The Heading and the Logo were inspired by the [Love Maths](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+LM101+2021_T1/courseware/2d651bf3f23e48aeb9b9218871912b2e/a8ec361b95e94c25bf8a821654bd57bc/?child=first) Project.

-- Gallery structure was inspired by [Web Master](https://www.youtube.com/channel/UCftpQ1d4SbYDrv6MfCel_iw).
+- The Timer structure was inspired by [WEB CIFAR](https://www.youtube.com/c/WEBCIFAROfficial).

-- Form structure for the Contact Page was inspired by [DarkCode](https://www.youtube.com/c/DarkCodeOnline).
+- The Score Area was inspired by the [Love Maths](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+LM101+2021_T1/courseware/2d651bf3f23e48aeb9b9218871912b2e/a8ec361b95e94c25bf8a821654bd57bc/?child=first) Project.

 **Media**